 Charging time is a hot topic when it comes to electric cars.
 The onset of rapid charging means that being stranded for hours waiting for your car’s battery could soon be a distant memory.
 Yet these chargers are still relatively rare, so what are your options the rest of the time?
 Here we look at all the methods and what are the best approaches to keep you going.

-As the name suggests, this method results in the longest charging times, with some larger EVs needing up to 24 hours to replenish their batteries when charged this way.
+As the name suggests, this method results in the longest charging times, with some larger EVs needing the best part of 36 hours to replenish their batteries when charged this way.
 Even something as humble as a Nissan Leaf with a 40kWh battery will require nearly 12 hours for a full battery.
 Normally running at about 3kW, these chargers are occasionally still found at public charging points but are more often than not the portable type that feature a three-pin plug for use with a domestic electricity supply.
 Most electric cars get one of these units as standard, but the ever increasing size of battery packs mean that most manufacturers recommend using them only when no other charging method is available.
 Of course, if you don’t cover many miles a day, then slow charging allows you an easy way to top-up the car’s cells overnight, while the slow rate of charge means less heat is generated in the battery, which can help prolong its useful life.